-You can add a new workspace by clicking on the three dots on the bottom left hand corner of your home page and then selecting “New workspace”.
+You can add a new workspace by clicking on the three dots on the bottom left hand corner of your home page, next to "More options."
+Then select “New workspace”.
 A free workspace will be created, you can then upgrade your workspace from there.

 Adding people to workspaces

 When you add people to a workspace, they become members.
-You decide what they can and can't do with the docs based on their role.
-To add someone to a workspace, click +Invite and select the role you'd like them to have.
-Click here for more information on Members and Roles.
+You decide what they can and can't do with the docs based on their role (see Members and Roles for more info).

 Unlocking a workspace